 Yes, you still have to report it but you cannot deduct losses on the sale or exchange of property between you and your relative (the IRS calls them “related persons”).

 The IRS is a little more stringent when it comes to selling or exchanging property with a relative.
-In order to prevent taxpayers from taking excessive losses, you are not allowed to deduct a loss on the sale or exchange of property to a relative whether it is direct or indirect.
+In order to prevent taxpayers from taking excessive losses, you are not allowed to deduct a loss on the sale or exchange of property to a relative.